Change Appearance settings on Mac

 Allow wallpaper tinting in windows

-Allow colors from the desktop picture to subtly tint certain window areas, such as toolbars or status bars.
+Allow colors from the wallpaper to subtly tint certain window areas, such as toolbars or status bars.

 Show scroll bars